 Indian pharmaceuticals have been trying to enter the Chinese market for a while.
 Priced cheaper than drugs available on the Mainland, Indian pharma companies have always been kept at bay for fear that they may disrupt the industry.
 However, there might be light at the end of this tunnel.

 The pharmaceutical industry is largely labor intensive.
 As the cost of skilled human resources rises, it makes sense for global multi-nationals to outsource more and more of their production to countries where manufacturing manpower is cheap.
 Enter that dynamic Asian duo: crouching tiger / hidden dragon.
 Over 70 percent of bulk drugs are sourced from China to the world – including India.
 So is there scope for the tiger and dragon to collaborate more closely and work their magic medicine together?
 Maybe.

+While China has entrenched itself well as the source of APIs for bacterial infections, India produces more specialized and advanced therapeutic products for areas such as oncology, etc. In fact, oncology has recently been in focus as a point of possible collaboration between both countries.
+The vast majority of China’s hospitals are government run, and an increasing number of wealthy urban Chinese are looking outwards for medical care that has a warmer, more personal appeal, a higher human factor involved.
 “Also the Indian medical expertise is turning out to be the soft power of the country,” according to Dr. K. M. Cherian, who is a regular at Chinese medical conferences.
 “They (countries like China and Japan) have technology but human technology is missing.
 That is where we make a difference.
-Indian doctors are well accepted all over the world.”